-All about AB ‘Abbas’ de Villiers
+All about AB ‘Abbas’ de Villiers: A peek into the mind of the South Africa legend

 His athletic abilities earned him the moniker of Spider-Man, but in the dressing room, he was a simpleton who never yearned for limelight.
-As South Africa prepare for their life after AB de Villiers, who retired from international cricket last week, Prasanna Arogam, the team’s performance analyst who has also worked with several IPL teams, gives a peek into the uncomplicated mind of the Proteas superstar and narrates the story behind his nickname
+As South Africa prepare for their life after AB de Villiers, who retired from international cricket last week, Prasanna Agoram, the team’s performance analyst who has also worked with several IPL teams, gives a peek into the uncomplicated mind of the Proteas superstar and narrates the story behind his nickname

-Post-midnight pints session
+Post-midnight fines session

 I can never forget that moment when AB de Villiers broke down in tears.
 It just tore my heart out.
 It was after that game against New Zealand in 2015 the World Cup (semifinal) , and everyone saw how it had affected all the players.
 At the end of it all, back in the dressing room, it felt as if a close family member had died.
 There wasn’t a single dry eye — be it players or support staff or management; everyone was crying.
 At around 12.30 in the night, AB and Dale Steyn called us around and said, “Guys we have been here for 40 days, there is no excuse for not winning this game but we gave our best.
 We lost.
-Let’s have our ‘pints meeting’, (usually, after winning a big series or a crunch game, we have the tradition of sitting together for a few drinks) and let’s all leave with a good feeling.
+Let’s have our ‘fines meeting’,and let’s all leave with a good feeling.
 We don’t know how many of us will be part of the next World Cup.
 Let’s just celebrate each other’s company tonight.
 And thanks for all the support.
 Come next World Cup, we will be the team to beat.”

 Now, he won’t be there for that World Cup.
 I can’t begin to even think about all that now.
 Instead, this is the time to look at the great memories that Abbas has given us.
 We call him Abbas.
 It’s simple: Abbas from Abraham de Villiers, but our team says it with different meaning.
 Just separate ‘A’ from it, and you will get it: It’s ‘A Boss’ for us, the way some of us mean it.
 Because he is the boss.
 Can anyone who has seen him bat or field deny that?

-It was around 1.30 in the morning when we met for that pints meeting.
+It was around 1.30 in the morning when we met for that fines meeting.
 Everyone was broken.
 Just imagine how much the captain would have been broken.
 He carried it all on him and wanted to send us off in a good mood.
 That’s AB for you.

 Let me tell you the first time I met him.
 Here I was, from India, joining South Africa as performance analyst.
 I will be honest with you, I was shivering all over when I made my first presentation for the team in 2010 during the series against Pakistan.
 I present my stuff about Pakistan batsman, and as I am walking away from the room, AB taps on my shoulder, and says, “Prasanna (those days I hadn’t still become P-Dogg as the team calls me now) that was a bloody good presentation, keep it up.”
 Small things like that go a long way.
 I understood what sort of a man he was then.